It’s more like a trick, but it’s better than repeat the same operation linearly. Some explanations:

 TH_NUM=`ps aux | grep Python | grep -v "grep" | wc -l`

-(you can change this, it depends on your script) - The second
+• The first grep selects the threads that make use of python (you can change this, it depends on your script)

-excludes the command you issued above 😉 wc
+• The second grep excludes the command you issued above 😉

 #!/bin/bash